GeospatialPython/pyshp/README.md

 ### Editing shapefiles

 If you need to edit a shapefile you would have to read the file one record at a time, modify or filter the contents, and write it back out.
-For instance, to only keep a subset of relevant fields:
+For instance, to create a copy of a shapefile that only keeps a subset of relevant fields:

 	>>> # create writer
 	>>> w = shapefile.Writer('shapefiles/test/edit')